liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 find, remove, and count entity instances based on the parameters of each finder.

 For our example, we want to find Event and Location entities per site.
-We'll specify these finders using Liferay IDE's Overview mode of `service.xml`.
-Select the *Finders* node under the *Event* entity node in the outline on the left of the view.
+We'll specify these finders using Liferay IDE's overview mode of `service.xml`.
+Select the *Finders* node under the Event entity node in the outline on the left side of the screen.
 The IDE displays an empty *Finders* table in the main part of the view.
-Create a new finder by clicking the add icon (a green plus sign) to the right of the table.
-Name the finder `GroupId` and enter `Collection` as its return type.
-We use the Java method camel-case naming convention in naming finders, as the finder's name will be used in the names of the methods Service Builder creates.
+Create a new finder by clicking the *add icon* (a green plus sign) to the right of the table.
+Name the finder *GroupId* and enter *Collection* as its return type.
+We use the Java camel-case naming convention in naming finders since the finder's name will be used in the names of the methods Service Builder creates.
 The IDE creates a new *GroupId* node under the *Finders* node in the outline.
 We'll specify the finder column for this group ID node next.

-Under the new *GroupId* node the IDE created a *Finder Columns* node.
+Under the new *GroupId* node, the IDE created a *Finder Columns* node.
 Select *Finder Columns* node to specify the columns for our finder's parameters.
-Create a new finder column by clicking the add icon (a green plus sign) and specifying column name `groupId`.
-Keep in mind, you can specify multiple parameters (columns) for a finder.
-We're just keeping things simple by finding entities by site only.
-Follow the similar steps to create a finder to retrieve Location entities by its `groupId` column.
+Create a new finder column by clicking the *add icon* (a green plus sign) and specifying the column name *groupId*.
+Keep in mind that you can specify multiple parameters (columns) for a finder.
+We're keeping things simple by specifying finders for entities by site only.
+Follow similar steps to create a finder to retrieve Location entities by `groupId`.
 Save the `service.xml` file to preserve the new finders.

-When we run Service Builder, it will generate finder related methods (`fetchByGroupId`, `findByGroupId`, `removeByGroupId`, `countByGroupId`) for our Event and Location entities in `-Persistence` and `-PersistenceImpl` classes.
+When we run Service Builder, it will generate finder-related methods (`fetchByGroupId`, `findByGroupId`, `removeByGroupId`, `countByGroupId`) for our Event and Location entities in `-Persistence` and `-PersistenceImpl` classes.
 The first of these classes is the interface, the second is its implementation.